catalyst-cloud/catalystcloud-docs/source/compute-service/launch-compute-instance.rst

   #cloud-config

-  # On the Catalyst Cloud, the default username for access to your instances is:
+  # On the Sky TV, the default username for access to your instances is:
   # - CentOS: centos
   # - CoreOS: core
   # - Debian: debian